 Use the Freezer

 Make the freezer work for you.
-When you are cooking dishes try and double the quantities so you could portion and freeze the extra.
+When you are cooking dishes try and double the quantities so you can portion and freeze the extra.
 Curries, soups, chillies for example are simple freezer friendly meals for all occasions.
 I like to cut up ripe bananas and freeze ready for instant ice cream.
 If you like baking then remember that muffins, breads can all freeze for up to 3 months so it’s worth making extra.

-Savvy Store cupboard
+Savvy Store Cupboard

-This Autumn take a little time to check what you have in the store cupboard.
+This Autumn, take a little time to check what you have in the store cupboard.
 Often, it’s easy to forget what you have.
 Use up leftover packets of spices, rice and lentils before buying more.
 Having a selection of condiments, seasonings and sauces that your family like – these can be an easy way to jazz up meals.
 Buy some cans of cooked beans and pulses which can blended in soups for protein, added to salads, cooked pasta or rice or vegetables.

-Christine’s new book is available from book shops and online via amazon: ‘My Kids Can’t Eat That: How to Deal with Allergies & Intolerances’ in Children Nourish Books 2018
+Christine’s book is available from book shops and online via amazon: 'My Kids Can't Eat That: How to Deal with Allergies & Intolerances' in Children Nourish Books 2018